LibrariesHacked/england-librarydata/library-db.md

 ## Dataset: ONS Population estimates mid-2015

-- Download from [ONS mid-year population estimates](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/populationestimatesforukenglandandwalesscotlandandnorthernireland).
+- Download from the ONS [mid-year population estimates](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/populationestimatesforukenglandandwalesscotlandandnorthernireland).
 A copy of the data is included in the data directory of this project.
 - Create a basic table with 3 columns to store the counts.

 ```